aaaaarrp/Transformers-Accleration/README.md

-# Project Description: Thresholding Binarized Neural Networks to improve accuracy in Large Language Models Training
+# Thresholding Binarized Neural Networks to improve accuracy in Large Language Models Training

 This repository is about conducting quantization and binarization on transformer to improve transformer models.